What Makes an Advanced Probiotic Formula Actually Effective? A Science-Based Breakdown

 - Support microbial diversity

 By providing a fuel source, prebiotics help probiotics persist and remain active rather than passing through unused.
+This is why the most effective formulas are now described as synbiotics — probiotic plus prebiotic in the same product.

 Gut health isn’t just about microbes — it’s also about the intestinal lining that separates the digestive tract from the bloodstream.